coraallensavietta/GitHubPrez/SetupGitandGitHubActivity.md

 **Congratulations!** You've set up Git, GitHub, cloned a library, and pushed your first commit to a GitHub repo.
 You're ready to explore all the great tools Git and GitHub have to offer!
 Check out [your personal dashboard](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-user-account-settings/about-your-personal-dashboard), follow some of your [Berry colleagues](https://github.com/orgs/BerryConsultants/people), or [create a new repo](https://docs.github.com/en/github/getting-started-with-github/quickstart/create-a-repo).

-### Setting up Git, GitHub, and Making your First Commmit: Summary
+### Setting up Git, GitHub, and Making your First Commit: Summary

 - Steps 1-4 only need to be done once on each computer.
 Once you're completed them, you're all set!